vlladin/cohort-six/projects/pureth-eip-7919-nimbus.md

 - [Vineet](https://github.com/vineetpant)
 - [Tamaghana](https://github.com/RazorClient)

-We will coordinate and work parallely on separate EIPs for implementation, once core EIPs (7745 and 6404) are done , we will work on other EIPs for Log Reform and Remove old tx types categories in Pureth.
+We will coordinate and work in parallel on separate EIPs for implementation, once core EIPs (7745 and 6404) are done , we will work on other EIPs for Log Reform and Remove old tx types categories in Pureth.

 ### LOG Reform for Pureth